 School of Civil Engineering

 Much of the physical infrastructure of our modern society is designed and built by civil engineers.
-The Bachelor of Engineering (Civil Engineering) will teach you about planning, designing and testing structures within the built environment.
+The Bachelor of Engineering Honours (Civil) will teach you about planning, designing and testing structures within the built environment.

 You will develop professional technical, managerial, organisational, financial, environmental and problem solving skills in the discipline.
 As a civil engineer, you will be concerned with all types of structures including dams, bridges, pipelines, roads, towers and buildings.
 You may become responsible for the design and construction of our transport systems, the design and management of our gas and water supply, sewerage systems, harbours, airports or railways.